How does 4 Paws for Ability meet the needs of children with seizures?

 For example, they may come and stare at the owner, or they may begin barking and/or even nipping at their owners.
 Eventually people who seize realize that every time their dog barks madly and nips at them they will have a seizure and they will begin to prepare themselves for the seizure before it actually starts.

 Without going into training details, we are able to do the training if the child has frequent seizures.
 For us frequent means three to four a month on a regular basis.
 We work with the dog here to facilitate a natural response after the dog is placed.
-While it still does not guarantee the alert, it greatly increases it if used in conjunction with a skill trained as a part of the behavior disruption in which the dog is trained to interact with the child in a specific manner on parent command.
+While it still does not guaranteed that our trained seizure assistance dogs will pre-alert, the ability greatly increases it if used in conjunction with a skill trained as a part of the behavior disruption training, in which the dog is trained to interact with the child in a specific manner on parent command.